Enjoy the Newly Renovated Martin ArtQuest® Gallery!

 • In coming years, contemporary artists will be invited to design new interactive stations and to keep the space fresh and engaging.

-We also thank the Frist Foundation, the James Stephen Turner Family Foundation, the Hearst Foundation, Corner Partnership, LLC, the William Stamps Farish Fund, and visitors of all ages for their financial support of the renovation.
+We are grateful to The Frist Foundation, Ellen H. Martin, The James Stephen Turner Family Foundation, Corner Partnership, LLC, the William Randolph Hearst Foundation, and visitors of all ages for their financial support of the renovation.

 The Frist Art Museum is deeply grateful to our generous Martin ArtQuest Gallery Benefactors: